frovedis/frovedis/doc/manual/python/dataframe/df_agg_func.md

     # display the frovedis dataframe
     fdf1.show()

 Output

-    index   City       Temperature
+    index   Name    Age     City       Qualification  Score
-    0       Nagpur     -2
+    0       Jai     27      Nagpur     B.Tech         23
-    1       Kanpur     10
+    1       Anuj    24      Kanpur     Phd            34
-    2       Allahabad  18
+    2       Jai     22      Allahabad  B.Tech         35
-    3       Kannuaj    34
+    3       Princi  32      Kannuaj    Phd            45
-    4       Allahabad  -8
+    4       Gaurav  33      Allahabad  Phd            NULL
-    5       Kanpur     -4
+    5       Anuj    36      Kanpur     B.Tech         50
-    6       Kanpur     36
+    6       Princi  27      Kanpur     Phd            52
-    7       Kanpur     45
+    7       Abhi    32      Kanpur     B.Tech         NULL

 For example,

-    # abs() demo
+    # agg() demo with func as a function string name
-    print(fdf1['Temperature'].abs())
+    print(fdf1.agg('max'))

 Output

-    index   Temperature
-    0       2
-    1       10
-    2       18
-    3       34
-    4       8
-    5       4
+    Name             nan
-    6       36
+    Age               36
-    7       45
+    City             nan
+    Qualification    nan
+    Score             52
+    Name: max, dtype: object

+It displays a pandas dataframe containing numeric column(s) with newly computed aggregates of each groups.

+For example,

+    # agg() demo with func as a dictionary
+    print(fdf1.agg({"Age": ["std", "mean"]}))

+Output

+                Age
+    mean  29.125000
+    std    4.853202

+For example,

+    # agg() demo where func is a list of functions
+    print(fdf1['Age'].agg(['max','min','mean'])

+Output

+             Age
+    max   36.000
+    min   22.000
+    mean  29.125

 __Return Value__
+1. **If one 'func' provided and 'func' is a string:**
+     - It returns a pandas Series instance with numeric column(s) only, after aggregation function is completed.
+2. **If one or more 'func' provided and 'func' is list/dict of string:**
-It returns a frovedis DataFrame instance.
+     - It returns a pandas DataFrame instance with numeric column(s) only, after aggregation function is completed.

-### 2. countna(axis = 0)
+### 2. apply(func, axis = 0, raw = False, result_type = None, args = (), \*\*kwds)

 __Parameters__
+**_func_**: Names of functions to be applied on the data.
+The input to be used with the function must be a frovedis DataFrame instance having atleast one numeric column.
+Accepted combinations for this parameter are:
+- A string function name such as 'max', 'min', etc.
+- list of functions and/or function names, For example, ['max', 'mean'].
+- dictionary with keys as column labels and values as function name or list of such functions.
+For Example, {'Age': ['max','min','mean'], 'Ename': ['count']}

-**_axis_**: It accepts an integer or string object as parameter.
-It is used to decide whether to count missing values along the indices or by column labels.
+**_axis_**: It accepts an integer as parameter.
+It is used to decide whether to perform aggregate operation along the columns or rows.
 (Default: 0)
-- **0 or 'index'**: count missing values along the indices.
-- **1 or 'columns'**: count missing values along the columns.
+_**raw**_: It accepts boolean as parameter.
+When set to True, the row/column will be passed as an ndarray.
+(Default: False)
+_**result\_type**_: It accepts string object as parameter.
+It specifies how the result will be returned.
+(Default: None)
+These only act when **axis = 1 (columns)**:
+- **expand** : list-like results will be turned into columns.
+- **reduce** : returns a Series if possible rather than expanding list-like results.
+This is the opposite of 'expand'.
+- **broadcast** : results will be broadcast to the original shape of the DataFrame, the original index and columns will be retained.

+The default behaviour (None) depends on the return value of the applied function.
+List-like results will be returned as a Series of those.
+However if the apply function returns a Series these are expanded to columns.
+_**args**_: Positional arguments to pass to 'func'.
+(Default: ())
+_**\*\*kwds**_: This is an unused parameter.

 __Purpose__
-It counts number of missing values in the given axis.
+Apply a function along an axis of the DataFrame.

+The parameter: "\*\*kwds" is simply kept in to make the interface uniform to the pandas DataFrame.apply().
+This is not used anywhere within the frovedis implementation.

 For example,